jara001/f1tenth-rules/rules_v3.md

     - GPS and similar indoor solutions are not allowed.
     - Exception: Organizers.

-Other sensors are not restricted.<!--but MUST be mentioned in the hardware list.-->
+Other sensors are not restricted, however they MUST be mentioned in the hardware list.

 ### Vehicle parameters